Hydrocarbon Hazes on Temperate sub-Neptune K2-18b supported by data from the James Webb Space Telescope: Introduction

 Although exploring a wide range of solutions is crucial for understanding K2-18b, the growing number of degenerate solutions highlights the need to re-establish the boundaries of fundamental stellar and planetary parameters to ensure that a full scope of plausible scenarios is explored.
 Planetary properties are all measured as a function of the stellar quantities.
 Thus, it is important to check the robustness of our results against the uncertainties due to the methods used to derive the stellar parameters.

-K2-18b's transmission spectrum now spans 0.6-12 $\mu$m, thanks to the addition of the MIRI LRS data.
-As discussed above, recent studies focusing on the analysis of the MIRI spectra have highlighted its lack of constraining power necessary to distinguish between physically distinct models \citep{welbanks2025}.
-Moreover, atmospheric abundances of CH$_4$ and CO$_2$ constrained in M25 ($\log{\text{CH}_4}$ and $\log{\text{CO}_2}\approx-6$) are not consistent with their previous findings from the NIR data due to the spectral features of DMS and DMDS dominating over those of CO$_2$ and CH$_4$ in the MIRI range.

-To address these concerns, in this work we analyse simultaneously the entire range of JWST observations to obtain atmospheric constraints which satisfy the entire spectral range.
+As discussed above, independent MIRI studies highlight its limited constraining power \citep{welbanks2025} and reveal discrepancies with NIR-based interpretations, driven by differences in spectral feature amplitudes.
+To address these concerns, in this work, we simultaneously analyse the entire range of JWST observations to obtain atmospheric constraints that satisfy the entire spectral range.
 In addition, we assess the impact of stellar parameter uncertainties on the inferred planetary properties, and carry out independent measurements of the host star, K2-18, using publicly available HARPS spectra.
 We then independently produce data-reduced transmission spectra using publicly available MIRI LRS observations and combine this with previously published NIRISS SOSS and NIRSpec G395H observations from \citetalias{madhusudhan2023} to perform atmospheric retrievals on the full JWST transmission spectrum, spanning 0.8-12 $\mu$m.
 To investigate the role of hazes, we include the scattering and absorption properties of laboratory-produced haze analogues from \citet{khare1984} and \citet{He24}.
+The inclusion of hazes is motivated by recent results of the self-consistent disequilibrium chemistry model presented in \citet{lavvas2026} \citep[see also][]{jaziri2025}.

-In Section \ref{methods}, we describe our methodology for: (i) stellar characterisation; (ii) the MIRI data reduction and light curve extraction; and (iii) the atmospheric retrieval set-up, with an equilibrium chemistry model in the pre-retrieval stage to estimate the most plausible gaseous species.
-We present of our planetary density estimates, pre-selection of chemical species, and atmospheric retrieval results in Section \ref{sec:results}.
-By considering the effects of uncertainties in the stellar mass and radius on derived planetary parameters in retrievals and models, as well as the addition of a haze continuum in the NIR, we discuss the implications of our results and conclude in Sections \ref{sec:discussion} and \ref{sec:conclusions}, respectively.
+In Section \ref{methods}, we describe our methodology for: (i) stellar characterisation; (ii) the MIRI data reduction and light curve extraction; and (iii) the atmospheric retrieval set-up.
+We present our planetary density estimates and atmospheric retrieval results in Section \ref{sec:results}.
+By considering the effects of uncertainties in the stellar mass and radius on derived planetary parameters in retrievals and models, as well as the addition of a haze continuum, we discuss the implications of our results and conclude in Sections \ref{sec:discussion} and \ref{sec:conclusions}, respectively.